 If you’ve always been curious about exploring the world on your own – This post is for you.
-If you’ve never considered solo travel but you found an amazing deal on a flight to Paris and you don’t think any of your friends will be able to join you – This post is for you, too!
+If you’ve never considered solo travel but you found an amazing flight deal and you don’t think any of your friends will be able to join you on a trip – This post is for you, too!

 Solo travel is on the rise, especially for women.
 According to the Visa Global Travel Intentions Study, 24% of travelers had traveled solo on their most recent leisure trip in 2015.
 As someone who took their first solo trip to the UK & Iceland in 2014 and recently spent two months backpacking solo in Southeast Asia, it’s no surprise to me that this trend is taking hold.
 I can’t recommend the experience enough and would be so happy if just one person decided to take the plunge on a solo travel adventure after reading this post.